zellij-org/zellij-org.github.io/docs/src/options.md

     - false (default)

 ### advanced_mouse_actions
-Whether to enable mouse hover effects and multiple select functionality (pane grouping).
+Whether to enable mouse hover effects, multiple select functionality (pane grouping), and mouse-based pane resizing.

+When enabled, the following mouse interactions are available:
+- **Drag tiled pane borders**: Click and drag the border between tiled panes to resize them
+- **Ctrl+Drag floating pane borders**: Hold Ctrl and drag the border of a floating pane to resize it
+- **Ctrl+ScrollWheel**: Hold Ctrl and scroll the mouse wheel up or down to resize the focused pane (increases/decreases size by approximately 5 cells)

+These interactions are shown as help text in the pane frame when hovering near resizable borders.

 Options:
     - true (default)